News Corp

 Venture Round in 2018

 Matterport is a spatial data company specializing in the digitization and indexing of the built environment.
-Its comprehensive 3D data platform allows users to create accurate and immersive digital twins of various locations.
-These digital representations can be utilized for a wide range of purposes, including design, development, operation, and promotion of spaces.
-Matterport generates revenue primarily through subscription fees, as customers pay for access to its platform.
-Additional revenue streams include licensing, services, and the sale of products.
+Its comprehensive 3D data platform enables users to create accurate and immersive digital twins of physical spaces.
+These digital representations can be utilized for various purposes, including design, development, operation, promotion, and analysis of environments.
+The company generates revenue primarily through subscription fees from customers who access its platform, along with income from licenses, services, and product sales.
+Matterport's innovative approach facilitates a deeper understanding of spaces, making it a valuable tool for industries such as real estate, architecture, and construction.

 mTag